-6.2
+6.2 VILLAGE GREEN

 A LOCAL OPEN SPACE WITH AN ORNAMENTAL WATER

 FEATURE: A major function of this space is as a retarding basin, but the space has been designed to incorporate a variety of landscape and recreational amenities for the community benefit.

-CHARACTER:
+- + Connected visually and physically with the Urban - Open areas focused around a water feature and a large legacy tree - Over water opportunities: decking and viewing platform - Stepped embankments to allow over looking of the open space areas, designed to ensure public safety in terms of access, signage and fall heights - Play elements integrated into the space to provide delight and exploration - + An informal landscape character with an emphasis on relaxing for a short moment or several hours

-- Plaza - Open areas focused around a water feature and a +large legacy tree - Over water opportunities: decking and viewing +platform - + - Play elements integrated into the space to provide +delight and exploration - + An informal landscape character with an emphasis on relaxing for a short moment or several hours PROGRAM:
+PROGRAM:

 - + Play opportunities, i.e. interactive play elements, informal kick about areas

 - + Informal activities: tai chi, community events, open air cinema

-- Active lifestyle, good walking paths +
+- Active lifestyle, good walking paths

-- Meeting place, i.e. picnics +
+- Meeting place, i.e. picnics

-- Storm water treatment and retardation +
+- Storm water treatment and retardation